grimme-lab/mctc-lib/doc/format-qcschema.md

 ## Extensions

-The reader supports the following extensions:
+### Periodic Systems

-- Periodic boundary conditions are specified by providing the lattice vectors in Bohr as extras to the molecule in periodic.lattice as flattened array.
+Periodic boundary conditions are supported via the `extras` field.
+Lattice vectors are specified in Bohr as a flattened 3×3 array:

 ```json
 "extras": {